paritytech/polkadot-sdk/templates/minimal/README.md

 each others blocks anymore (stopping from being peers).
 They will continue to participate in blocks production of their own fork and possibly of other nodes too.

-### Omni-node based development chain
+### OmniNode based development chain

-Minimal template can run as a single-node chain based on (Omni Node)[../../cumulus/polkadot-omni-node/] too.
+Minimal template can run as a single-node chain based on Omni Node (TODO: add link to doc) too.

-* 󰇚 Omni-node (TODO: add link to omni-node docs) is represented by a binary called `polkadot-parachain`, which can be downloaded from
+* 󰇚 OmniNode (TODO: add link to omni node docs) is represented by a binary called `polkadot-parachain`, which can be downloaded from
 [Polkadot SDK releases](https://github.com/paritytech/polkadot-sdk/releases/latest).

 *   Once built, add it to the `PATH` environment variable like so: